d-beniwal/frame_3Dtransform/README.md

 python calibrate_frames.py ref_points.txt -saveName <filename-for-trans-matrix>
 ```

 -saveName argument is optional.
-The default savename is "trans_matrix"
+The default savename is "trans_matrix".
+The tranformation matrix is saved both as a binary file (.npy) and as a text file (.txt).

 The transformation matrix is a 4x4 matrix of form: